Skip to main content Skip to main navigation Skip to search

 • Train the trainer services and outreach activities to upskill trusted and independent advisors who can help Australian farmers and land managers make informed decisions to manage emissions and store carbon.

-• Development of a CFOP knowledge bank, to provide a centralised source of information on emissions management and carbon farming, including development of commodity specific information by the Research and Development Corporations (RDCs).
+• A CFOP knowledge hub, to provide a centralised source of information on emissions management.

 If you have any questions about the Carbon Farming Outreach Program, please contact us at OnGroundEmissionsReduction@aff.gov.au.